Forsberg’s goal, assist lead Preds over Leafs 6-3 | Globalnews.ca

 Matthews played his first game since serving a two-game suspension for cross-checking Buffalo’s Rasmus Dahlin in the neck in last Sunday’s Heritage Classic.

-Matthews scored his NHL-leading 46th goal of the season early in the third period Saturday.
+Matthews scored his NHL-leading 46th goal of the season early in the third period.
 He has 11 points (nine goals, two assists) in his last six games.

+“For me, I think it just kind of took me a period to get going,” Matthews said.
+“Even still, I felt maybe just like my timing a little bit off, a quarter-second off.
+I think that is kind of to be expected, but I think halfway through the game I kind of started feeling more like myself.”

 KASE INJURED